Profile Properties

 Sample System Properties

-Below is a sample configuration for systemProps when used with Advanced Mode.
+Below is a sample systemProps configuration when used with the Advanced Mode editor.

 "systemProps": {